sirichu3/assignment-3/assignment02/README.md

 ## English

 - Two implementations are provided:
+  - `ui.py` (Matplotlib/Pygame version for Python)
   - `index.html` (Canvas version for browsers)
-  - `ui.py` (Matplotlib/Pygame version for Python)
 - Drag shapes from the template area into the `frame`.
 Inside a shape, vertical drag scales it; long press (~650ms) deletes it.
 The toolbar offers Play/Pause and Clear.
-During playback, a red playhead moves across the `frame` and triggers sounds according to shapes’ horizontal positions, looping continuously.
+During playback, the graphics in the frame are triggered in turn from left to right according to a certain pattern, and they are played in a loop.
+- The specific effect of the two implementations is not exactly the same, Matplotlib/Pygame version (i.e. ui.py) is the recommended running version, if it cannot be run, try to run the html file to view the simplified version.

 ### Features
 - Drag & drop: place `circle/triangle/square` into the `frame`.